Also known as: Jak II: Renegade (EU, AU), Jak II: Hors-la-loi (FR), Jak II: El Renegado (ES), Jak x Daxter 2 (JP)

 - L3 + O: Toggles debug text.

 - L3 + ✕: Gives Jak 1000 skull gems and Precursor orbs.
 Unlocks all guns and Dark Jak powers and JET-Board.

-Debug mode also results in various error and warning messages appearing in the top-left screen such as "outside of bsp".
+Debug mode also enables various debugging error and warning messages that appear in the top-left screen such as "outside of bsp".